Jibyjib/Jibyjib.github.io/somephysomemath/content/notebook.md

 ### January 13th 2022

-Second day of classes for the semester and we covered more of Ch2 of Weinbergs "The Quantum Theory of Fields: Volume I" as well as covered some conformal field theories.
+Second day of classes for the semester and we covered more of Chapter 2 of Weinbergs "The Quantum Theory of Fields: Volume I" as well as covered some conformal field theories.
 In general relativity we covered foliations, Cauchy surfaces, Gauss-Codazzi relations, ADM variables and decompositions.

 ### January 11th 2022